RyanKing77/powerShell-Docs.pl-pl/dsc/pull-server/pullServer.md

     }
     ```

-6. Uruchom konfigurację, przekazując odcisk palca certyfikatu SSL jako **certificateThumbPrint** parametr i rejestracji identyfikator GUID klucza jako **RegistrationKey** parametru:
+6. Uruchom konfigurację, przekazując odcisk palca certyfikatu SSL jako parametr **certificateThumbPrint** i klucz rejestracji identyfikatora GUID jako parametr **RegistrationKey** :

     ```powershell
     # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store